noahgrant/resourcerer/README.md

 import {register} from 'resourcerer';
 import TodosCollection from 'js/models/todos-collection';

-// after adding this key, `todos` can then be used in our executor functions to reference the Todos resource.
-The 'todos' string value will also be the default prefix for each Toadded to all return todos-related
+// after adding this key, `todos` can be used in our executor functions to reference the Todos resource.
+// The 'todos' string value will also be the default prefix for all todos-related return values.
-// props passed from the HOC to the wrapped component.
-That's why we have `props.todosCollection`! register({todos: TodosCollection});
+// That's why we have `props.todosCollection`!
+register({todos: TodosCollection});
 ```

 (We can also pass custom prefixes for our prop names in a component, but [we'll get to that later](#custom-resource-names).)

 Back to the executor function.
-In the example above, you see it returns an object of `{[ResourceKeys.TODOS]: {}}`.
-In general, the object it should return is of type `{[key: ResourceKeys]: Options}`, where `Options` is a generic map of config options.
+In the example above, you see it returns an object of `{todos: {}}`.
+In general, the object it should return is of type `{[key: ResourceKeys]: ResourceConfigObject}`, where `ResourceConfigObject` is a generic map of config options.
 It can contain as many keys as resources you would like the component to request.
-In our initial example, the options object was empty.
+In our initial example, the Resource Config Object was empty.
 Further down, we'll go over the plethora of options and how to use them.
-For now let's take a look at some of the resource-related props this simple configuration provides our component.
+For now, let's take a look at some of the resource-related props this simple configuration provides our component.

 ## Other Props Returned from the Hook/Passed from the HOC (Loading States)